1980–81 in English football: FA Cup

 Inspired by Ricardo Villa and Osvaldo Ardiles, World Cup winners with Argentina in 1978, Tottenham Hotspur overcame Manchester City in the FA Cup final replay to lift their first major trophy under the management of Keith Burkinshaw.
+City's Tommy Hutchison scored for both teams, first putting Manchester City 1–0 ahead but later scoring an own goal to bring the match to a replay, which Spurs won 3–2.